 Dog Bites: Some states apply a “one bite rule” that shields a dog owner from liability for a bite if the dog had never acted aggressively before.
-This is not the case in Pennsylvania – dog owners are strictly liable for the aggressive acts of their dogs and can be held liable without negligence.
+This is not the case in Philadelphia – dog owners are strictly liable for the aggressive acts of their dogs and can be held liable without negligence.
 Fortunately, insurance covers most dog bite claims.

 Wrongful Death: A wrongful death lawsuit is a way of compensating the close relatives of the victim of a fatal injury caused by someone else’s misconduct.
 Damages awards can be quite large, especially if the deceased was a young wage earner with dependents.
 A defendant does not have to break any criminal law to be liable for wrongful death.